-As in the White and Barents Seas, in other sets the proportion of M. trossulus in samples (Ptros) was positively correlated with the proportion of T-morphotypes (PT) and this tendency was significant for all sets (Fig. 2; Model 4, Table 1).
-But otherwise, the patterns of variation were different for different sets.
-For GOM the regression line stretched above the Y=X line but in close proximity to it indicating proportionality between PT and Ptros.
-For Balt the regression slope was extremely large and the regression line rapidly diverged from the Y=X line.
-It is because unlike other sets in the Baltic one the PT range was very narrow (0-0.4) relative to the Ptros range (~0-1) and the small surplus of T-morphotypes in samples was accompanied by the strong increase in the M. trossulus prevalence.
-Similar tendency was observed in poor material from Norw.
-Both SCOT samples coincided with the Y=X line.
-Worthy of note are singular “outlier” samples in GOM and NORW with the PT close to zero but high Ptros.
-While P(T|edu) estimates were low everywhere but in the BH, P(T|tros) demonstrated strong variation among sets and also noticeable variation within some sets (Fig. 2; …; Table 1).
-Like in the WSBL, the great majority of M. trossulus bore T-morphotypes in GOM and Sсot but not in the BALT and NORW.
-For Ptros=0.5, expected differences in morphotype frequencies between species were about 44% for GOM, 6% for Balt and 24% for Norw.
-Significant positive dependence of T-morphotype frequencies on Ptros among conspecific genotypes, so evident in the White and Barents seas was recorded only for P(T|tros) in the BALT (Table 1).
+The proportion of M. trossulus in samples (Ptros) was positively correlated with the proportion of T-morphotypes (PT) in the other sets, as it did in the samples from the White and the Barents Sea.
+This tendency was significant for all the sets (Fig. 2; Model 4, Table 1).
+Otherwise, the patterns of variation were different for different sets.
+For GOM, the regression line stretched above the Y=X line but close to it, indicating the proportionality between PT and Ptros.
+For Balt, the regression slope was very steep, and the regression line rapidly diverged from the Y=X line.
+This was due to the fact that the PT range in Balt was, unlike the situation in the other sets, very narrow (0-0.4) as compared with the Ptros range (~0-1), and the small surplus of T-morphotypes in the samples was accompanied by a strong increase in the M. trossulus prevalence.
+A similar tendency was observed in the scanty material from Norw.
+Both SCOT samples fell on the Y=X line.
+Noteworthy are single “outlier” samples from GOM and NORW, in which PT was close to zero but Ptros was high.
+While P(T|edu) estimates were low everywhere, in BH, P(T|tros) demonstrated a strong variation among sets and a noticeable variation within some sets (Fig. 2; …; Table 1).
+Similarly to WSBL, most M. trossulus had T-morphotypes in GOM and Sсot but not in BALT and NORW.
+For Ptros=0.5, expected differences in the morphotype frequencies between the species were about 44% for GOM, 6% for Balt and 24% for Norw.
+A significant positive dependence of the frequencies of T-morphotype on Ptros among conspecific genotypes, which was so prominent in the White and the Barents Sea, was recorded elsewhere only in BALT for P(T|tros) (Table 1).

-The structure of dependence of P(tros|T) and P(edu|E) on Ptros in GOM, BALT and NORW (Model 6.
-Fig. ++, Table +) was the same as in the Kola Peninsula region (Model 3.
-Fig. +, Table +): P(tros|T) increased with the increase of Ptros (and oppositely for P(edu|E)).
-To simplify and formalize the comparison we provide the predictions of the Model 6 for equally mixed populations (Ptros=0.5) together with their 95% confidence intervals in the table 2 where actual proportions of M. trossulus among T-morphotypes (P(T|tros)) and M. edulis among E-morphotypes (P(T|edu)) in pooled samples from respected sets are also provided.
+The structure of the dependence of P(tros|T) and P(edu|E) on Ptros in GOM, BALT and NORW (Model 6.
+Fig. ++, Table +) was the same as in the samples from the Kola Peninsula (Model 3.
+Fig. +, Table +): P(tros|T) increased with the increasing Ptros, while P(edu|E) showed an opposite tendency.
+To simplify and formalize the comparison, we provide the predictions of Model 6 for equally mixed populations (Ptros=0.5) together with their 95% confidence intervals in Table 2, where actual proportions of M. trossulus among T-morphotypes (P(T|tros)) and M. edulis among E-morphotypes (P(T|edu)) in pooled samples from the respected sets are also provided.

 Table 2.
 Proportions of M. trossulus among T-morphotypes (P(tros|T)) and proportions of M. edulis among E-morphotypes (P(edu|E)) in pooled samples (direct count) and in equally mixed samples (predictions by the regression Model 6) in different sample sets.
 Low and upper boundaries of 95% confidence intervals are provided for predicted values (in brackets).